USushi-G18/frontend/README.md

 # PROJECT STRUCTURE

 - **src/components**
   The various componentes that compose the ui like card PlateCard and DashboardTable

 - **src/models**
   The various types that compose the code like Plate

 - **src/pages**
   The various pages like AdminDashboard

 - **src/store**
   The (global) state managment code

+### This repo should be used only for vercel deployment